wso2-attic/ballerina-integrator/README.md

 ### Invoking the service

 Navigate to BFF/guide and run following commands in separate terminals to start all downstream services.
-These commands will start appointment_mgt_service, appointment_mgt_service, notification_mgt_service and notification_mgt_service on ports 9092, 9093, 9094 and 9095 respectively.
+These commands will start appointment_mgt_service, medical_record_mgt_service, notification_mgt_service and message_mgt_service on ports 9092, 9093, 9094 and 9095 respectively.

 ```bash
    $ ballerina run appointment_mgt